Publishing with a purpose

 Instructions for authors

 What are we looking for?

 - Research Articles should be up to 8000 words (including references) in length (or longer by agreement with the editor).
 Authors should make clear the policy context, reference only directly relevant literature, adopt an intelligible structure and a lucid style, use rigorous argument and reach strong conclusions.
 Technical and statistical material is best omitted or presented as an appendix.
+Both empirical and non-empirical papers will be expected to make a clear contribution towards the understanding of poverty and social justice.
+All empirical papers should have a clear methodological section detailing data collection as well as strengths and limitations.
+Technical and statistical material should be presented in a transparent way that is understandable to a lay audience.
 An abstract of not more than 100 words should be included.

 - Policy and Practice is concerned with policy ideas and themes emanating from pressure groups and think tanks, and also provides updates on new developments, issues, legislation and reviews especially with reference to welfare rights.
 Contributions should be no longer than 3000 words (including references).